spree/spree_wombat/README.md

 This will update the preference in the database and will use your updated timestamp for, in this case, 'Spree::Order'

-## Push to the hub
+## Push to Wombat

-To push objects to the hub we provide you with the following rake task:
+To push objects to Wombat we provide you with the following rake task:

 ```shell
 bundle exec rake wombat:push_it